oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

 ### Description

 Creates a new evaluation model using an existing Aqua MultiModel deployment.
-For Multi-Model deployment, evaluations must be created separately for each model using the same model deployment OCID.
+For MultiModel deployment, evaluations must be created separately for each model using the same model deployment OCID.

 ### Usage